 If you frequently experience muscle fatigue it could be due to the fact that you’re still developing strength and endurance for the movement.
 However it could also be due to you shutting off these other muscles and primarily trying to make the movement more strictly an “arm lift.”

 Are you enhancing your muscles’ firing potential for the bench press the way you need to be?

 What are you doing now to improve your bench press?

 Post up and share here in the comments below.

-To help you along with developing your discipline, strength, power, and other muscular needs you need to jump on my brand new 30 Introductory Kettlebell Workouts training program right here.
-Get some!
+Develop your discipline, strength, power, and other muscular needs by jumping on my brand new 30 Introductory Kettlebell Workouts!

 Click On Image Below